benshayden/github/engineers-notebook.md

 Hz2 = find_peak(FFT(...));
 [/exec]

-How can we embed more powerful tools such as desmos, circuitjs, openjscad, codebender, etc?
+How can we embed more powerful tools such as desmos, circuitjs, openjscad, codebender, jsfiddle, etc?

 Those tools use their own kinds of documents: equations and settings for desmos; netlists for circuitjs; javascript for openjscad.